robfatland/costnotify/instructions/README.md

 ***Setting the Lambda triggers: CloudWatch and Lambda Test button***

-- At the top of the lambda function page are tabs for Configuration and Monitoring as noted
-- Staying on the Configuration tab locate the Designer region at the top of the page which includes a block diagram of the lambda function
 - Add a CloudWatch Events trigger.
 CloudWatch is a management tool that allows you to create an Event linked to your Lambda.
   - This Event begins with creating a rule in Step 1
     - Choose **schedule** and use the following string to stipulate 'once per day at noon GMT'...